 The Annual Fire Safety Statement must be submitted:

 - within 3 months of the inspection and assessment being done, and

 - by the due date - 12 months after the date issued (Section 8) on the previous Annual Fire Safety Statement.
 Note this date can change from year to year.

 Statements that don't meet the required timeframes will be rejected and may incur a penalty infringement notice or fees.
 The Environmental Planning and Assessment Act sets out the late fee penalties:

 In a prominent location in your building you need to display:

-There are penalties for not complying with the fire safety provisions of the Environmental Planning and Assessment Act.
+The Environmental Planning and Assessment Act sets out the penalties for not complying with the fire safety provisions.
 These are:

 Not displaying copy of final Fire Safety Certificate